nicolacimmino/PLC-14500/assembler/examples/programmers_guide.md

 If you assemble and load the program above you will notice you need to have both `IN0` and `IN1` on for `OUT0` to go on.

-There's not much point in providing examples for other logical operations, there will be many occasions later on, to use them directly in various applications.
+There's not much point in providing examples for other logical operations, there will be many occasions later on to use them directly in various applications.
 I will just list below all logical operations provided by the MC14500 for reference.